Safe Policy Learning through Extrapolation: Application to Pre-trial Risk Assessment

+Our goal is to improve the PSA recommendation system while taking into account the judicial decisions that partly result from the algorithmic recommendations; see Appendix~\ref{sec:human_decisions} for further discussion on incorporating judicial decisions into the analysis.
 Crucially, each component of the PSA is \emph{deterministic} and no aspect of it was randomized as part of the study.
-Since our goal is to learn a new, better recommendation system, the problem is the lack of \emph{overlap}: the probability that any case would have had a different recommendation than it received is zero.
-Therefore, existing approaches to policy learning, which rely principally on the inverse of this probability, are not applicable for our setting.
-Instead, we must learn a robust policy through extrapolation.
-In the remainder of this paper, we will develop a methodological framework to learn new recommendation rules in the absence of this overlap in a robust way, ensuring that the new rules are no worse than the original recommendation, and potentially much better.
+Therefore, there is a lack of \emph{overlap}: the probability that any case would have had a different algorithmic recommendation than it actually received is exactly zero.
+This makes existing approaches to policy learning inapplicable because they rely on the inverse of this probability.
+Instead, learning a new recommendation policy in the absence of overlap requires \emph{extrapolation}.
+Below, we will develop a methodological framework that provides a statistical property that the new, learned rules perform at least as well as the original recommendation.